Wisdom Teeth Removal During NS (National Service) in Singapore

 Here’s an in-depth guide to wisdom teeth removal during national service in Singapore.

-Wisdom Tooth Surgery is ‘Free’ for Full-time NSFs*
+Wisdom Tooth Surgery is ‘Free’ for Full-time NSFs when done at a Public Healthcare Institute or in-camp.

 As part of your NSF medical benefits; you can enjoy ‘free’ (covered by your NSF medical benefits) wisdom tooth surgery at any army camp with an in-camp dental centre.
 If your camp doesn’t have a dental centre, fret not, you can simply head over to your medical officer or nearest Polyclinic that has a dental centre for a consult and referral to a public hospital where the wisdom tooth surgery procedure will be done.